TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTitleApi/Index.rst

 is given by the provider.
 It will start with the highest priority PageTitleProviders and will end with the lowest in priority.

-By default, the Core ships two providers.
+By default, the `Core`:pn: ships two providers.
 If you have installed the system extension SEO, the provider with the (by default) highest priority will be the
 :php:`SeoTitlePageTitleProvider`.
 When an editor has set a value for the SEO title in the page properties of the page, this provider will provide that title to the :php:`PageTitleProviderManager`.
 If you have not installed the SEO system extension, this fields and provider are not available.